-Unlike many comparable programs, the study of art history at Drake is fully integrated within the studio and design areas of the department.
+Unlike many comparable programs, the study of art history at Drake is fully integrated within the Department of Art and Design.
 The art history major combines studio experience with an introduction to the practices, theories, and debates of the discipline.
 Students therefore gain experience in interpreting images as well as in creating them.

 Careers and Internships

 An art history degree can provide you entre to an array of stimulating careers.
-These could include: museum curator/administrator; museum education; museum registrar; gallery staff/director; researcher; lecturer; art writer; art critic/correspondent for newspaper, magazine, other publications; art conservator with technical training; historical society work; historic preservation agency work; art education; elementary, secondary, post-secondary, public and private schools; corporate curator; art appraiser for auction house, art dealer; administrator for public and private arts organizations (NEA, local arts commissions); art librarian; archivist; and curator of visual collections photo, digital, etc.
+These could include: museum curator/administrator; museum education; museum registrar; gallery staff/director; researcher; lecturer; art writer; art critic/correspondent for newspaper, magazine, and other publications; art conservator with technical training; historical society work; historic preservation agency work; art education in elementary, secondary, post-secondary, public, and private schools; corporate curator; art appraiser for auction house, art dealer; administrator for public and private arts organizations (NEA, local arts commissions); art librarian; archivist; and curator of visual collections (photo, digital, etc.).